Home Page

 If your score is above the average score for that contest:

-(Your Score / Reference Score) x 1,000,000 = Your Award Points
+(Your Score / Reference Score) x 1,000,000 = Your sCCOre Points

+If your score is below the average score for that contest, the following procedure takes place.
 The first score lower than average takes on the average score and all other scores below this average are scored relative to it

-Those individuals achieving the required 5 million points will be recognized with the award of a sCCOre Award plaque.
 The sCCOre Award plaque can then be endorsed for additional levels of achievement on a yearly basis, 10M, 20M, 35M, 50M, 75M and 100M.

 Reporting Your Scores: